 The funny thing about it is that your most loyal visitors are probably aching to connect with each other.
 Why?
 Because they have a common link (the interest in your content) that they can’t find through the general social networks such as Facebook where they connect with people they already know.
 The truth is they probably have more in common with someone who likes the same content than someone they went to grade school with.

 So how do you give them what they need?
 Since they’ve already got something to talk about, they need somewhere to talk about it, they need the most intuitive tools to help them get started, and this should be happening on your site so they don’t have far to go.
 So what to do?
-Add a discussion forum that is tightly integrated with your content, that’s what!
+Add a, that’s what!

 It’s not like this is revolutionary either.
 Among the community tools used by Community Managers surveyed in the Online Community Report, discussion forums are the most prevalent.
 It’s just striking how many great content sites are not realizing the full value of their investment by building a discussion community.